-This is your opportunity to have a traditional party with lots of merry making.
+This is your opportunity to have a traditional party with lots of merrymaking.
 Follow these ideas to have a colorful and joyful party:

 - Theme – The theme has to be Lohri and you can include this in your party invites.
-You can ask everyone to dress in their Punjabi fineries – Punjabi suits and jewellery for ladies with juttis and traditional dhotis and kurtas, along with the traditional pagdi for men.
+You can ask everyone to dress in their Punjabi fineries – Punjabi suits and jewelry for ladies with juttis and traditional dhotis and kurtas, along with the traditional pagdi for men.

 - Select a great venue – Lohri is a kind of get-together and seemingly it means, you will have the whole clan with you for this utmost beautiful occasion of the year.
-You will need an open place as you need a bonfire and place to dance.
+You will need an open place as you need a bonfire and a place to dance.

 - Bonfire – You can use unused wood for making a bonfire in the open space below your building or the safe place to do it.
 Ensure the area is safe for bonfire to avoid any mishaps.
 You can even use twigs, leaves, sticks, and logs of wood to prepare the fire.

 - Food – No matter if there is an occasion or not, the most important thing Punjabis love is “Food”.
 Plan your menu well in advance and order the food from a reliable source that can deliver on time.
 The prasad comprises five main items: til, gajak, jaggery, peanuts, and popcorn.
 Winter savories are served around the bonfire with the traditional dinner of makki-ki-roti (multi-millet hand-rolled bread) and sarson-ka-saag (cooked mustard herbs).
 Do not forget to add these and other traditional sweets and savories to the menu.